pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 The bridge expects to be running as a service on the same network as the LG webOS TVs to be controlled by Alexa.
 The bridge expects to be accessible from the internet through a reverse proxy.

 The bridge is divided into a frontend, a middle and a backend.
+The frontend handles the communication link between the bridge and the skill.
+The middle translates between the Smart Home Skill protocol and the LG webOS TV protocol.
+The backend handles the communication links between the bridge and the LG webOS TVs being controlled.
+From the perspective of the [Skill to Bridge Interface](./skill-to-bridge-interface.md#the-skill-to-bridge-interface), the frontend implements the link and collectively the middle and backend implement the service.

 ## The Frontend

-The frontend manages the communication link between the skill and the bridge.
+The frontend handles the communication link between the skill and the bridge.
 It

 - implements an HTTP server,
 - routes the interfaces based on HTTP request method and path,
-- controls access to the interfaces based on the HTTP Authorization request header,
+- controls access to the interfaces based on the token in the HTTP Authorization request header,
 - handles login interface requests,
 - handles test interface requests, and
 - forwards service interface requests (which are Smart Home Skill Directives) to the middle for handling.